Trump Displays Altered Map Of Hurricane Dorian's Path To Include Alabama

 Some on Twitter also noted that, under law, knowingly issuing a false weather report is a violation of the law subject to imprisonment and or fine.

-While Alabama remains out of Dorian's path, coastal areas of Georgia, South Carolina and North Carolina are under hurricane warnings as the storm is now projected to move up the southeastern coast.
+While Alabama remains out of Dorian's path, coastal areas of Georgia, South Carolina and North Carolina are under hurricane warnings as the storm is now projected to move up the Southeastern coast.

-Over the weekend, President Trump also insisted that Hurricane Dorian's projected path included Alabama.
+Over the weekend, President Trump also insisted that Dorian's projected path included Alabama.

 "Alabama could even be in for at least some very strong winds and something more than that, it could be," he said Sunday.
 "This just came up, unfortunately.
 It's the size of — the storm that we're talking about.
 So, for Alabama, just please be careful also."